-For the 2009 installations, EVT reviewed the custom C&I projects and determined the business type.
+For the 2010 installations, EVT reviewed the custom C&I projects and determined the business type.
 These designations were provided to the Department and the measures were removed from the Department's sample frame for the C&I custom verification, with the exception of large projects.
-Any project with summer or winter peak savings of 35 kW or more was included in the large project stratum of Department's sample and reviewed on an individual basis.
+Projects that fell into the large project stratum of Department's sample were reviewed on an individual basis.